taylorschissel/DeliverMeProj/README.md

 *Setup*
 * The operating system used to construct the DeliverMe website was Mac OS X
-* In order to run the program, the following packages must be installed:
+* In order to run the program, the following programs must be installed:
-	* Pycharm Professional 2020.1
+	* Pycharm Professional 2020.1 or equivalent IDE
 	* Python 3.8.2
-	* Django 3.0.5

 ## Features
 *Installing a Virtual Environment*